Treatment for Crohn’s Disease in Philadelphia

 The board certified experts at Philadelphia Gastroenterology Consultants offer world-class care and cutting-edge treatments for patients with Crohn’s disease, helping all patients manage their symptoms and prevent permanent damage with routine monitoring and evaluation to fit their personal needs.
-Our team of Gastroenterologists are highly trained in diagnosing and treating patients with Crohn’s disease at their practice north of Philadelphia, PA.
+Our team of gastroenterologists are highly trained in diagnosing and treating patients with Crohn’s disease.

 What is Crohn’s Disease?

 Crohn’s Disease is a chronic condition that causes inflammation of the gastrointestinal tract.
 Unlike ulcerative colitis, it’s not isolated to one area, it can affect any part of the GI tract from the mouth down to the colon.
 However, it typically affects the end of the small bowel, called the ileum, and the beginning of the colon.

 Crohn’s Disease mostly affects adolescents and young adults, ages 15 to 35.
 An estimated 700,000 people in the U.S. Are affected by Crohn’s Disease, which equals about 50% of inflammatory bowel disease (IBD) cases.